U.S. Cultures and Communities and International Perspectives

 9. Courses appearing on both lists.

-A course cannot be approved for, nor can it appear on both the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives lists.
+A course cannot be approved for, nor can it appear on both the U.S. Cultures and Communities and International Perspectives lists.

-Students pursuing double major or double degree programs will be required to fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements of either one of the majors, but not both.
+Students pursuing multiple majors or multiple degree programs will be required to fulfill the U.S. Cultures and Communities and International Perspectives requirements of one of the majors, but not all.

 11. Pass not-pass credits.

 Students cannot use pass not-pass credits to meet these requirements.
-Credits obtained with a P mark cannot be used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements.
+Credits obtained with a P mark cannot be used to meet the U.S. Cultures and Communities and International Perspectives requirements.

 12. Meeting the requirements.